 Overview

-A substantial part of Reeves’s practice is devoted to appellate and post-verdict work.
-In 2024, Reeves briefed, argued, and won a post-trial motion to reduce a $6 million punitive award in an Alabama trial court to zero.
-His other recent victories include the reversal of a $3 million jury verdict in the Alabama Supreme Court.
-In federal court, Reeves has written briefs and advised on appeals in the Second, Third, Fourth, Fifth, Sixth, and Eleventh Circuits and has drafted a petition for writ of certiorari in the U.S. Supreme Court.
+Reeves has significant experience litigating cases at both the trial and appellate levels.
+A substantial part of his practice is devoted specifically to appellate and post-verdict work.
+In 2024, Reeves briefed, argued, and won a motion to reduce a $6 million jury award for punitive damages that had been entered against a North Alabama small business to zero.
+In the Alabama Supreme Court, he recently obtained the reversal of a $3 million jury verdict in a case involving the tort of outrage, resulting in a take-nothing judgment in the client’s favor.
+In federal court, he has handled appeals in the Second, Third, Fourth, Fifth, Sixth, and Eleventh Circuits and has drafted a petition for writ of certiorari in the U.S. Supreme Court.

 Reeves started his career as an associate at Paul, Weiss, Rifkind, Wharton & Garrison in New York, where his practice focused on securities and antitrust litigation.
 Before joining the Firm, he clerked for the Honorable Elizabeth L. Branch of the U.S. Court of Appeals for the Eleventh Circuit and the Honorable Samuel H. Mays of the U.S. District Court for the Western District of Tennessee.